WHAT SHOULD I BRING ALONG FOR THE FIRST MEETING WITH AN ARCHITECT?

 HAVE A REALISTIC BUDGET:

-When it comes to the budget to be straight forward with the Architect.
-The architect is your partner and your well-wisher until the completion of the project.
+When it comes to the budget to be straight forward with the Architect, the architect is your partner and your well-wisher until completing the project.

 Lying or being unclear about the budget may extend the duration of project completion, which can end up costing you more.
 So, trust the Architect and inform the exact budget that you have in mind.